JonasMartins/Stylesheets_Training/README.md

-#HTML,CSS and JS
-##JavaScript, JSON, Ajax techniques with examples.
+##JavaScript, CSS, JSON, Ajax training and design, techniques with examples.
-##Stylesheets training and design techniques with examples.